Punam-rmstu/Life_Expectancy_Prediction_Project/README.md

 - Equipping governments with data-driven insights to design effective public health policies.
 - Empowering individuals with personalized health recommendations: By understanding the various factors that influence life expectancy, individuals can be better informed about lifestyle choices that can improve their quality of life and longevity.
-- Guiding organizations in addressing disparities in healthcare access and outcomes.
 - Enabling businesses to assess market needs in sectors such as insurance, healthcare, and elder care.
 - Providing a deeper understanding of how various social, economic, and health factors influence global life expectancy trends.
 - Supporting global health initiatives: The project aids in identifying key factors contributing to life expectancy differences across regions, helping international organizations target interventions more effectively in areas with low life expectancy.